awslabs/aiops-modules/modules/mlflow/mlflow-fargate/README.md

-# Mlflow on Fargate module
+# Mlflow on AWS Fargate

 ## Description

-This module runs Mlflow on AWS Fargate.
+This module runs Mlflow on AWS Fargate as a load-balanced Elastic Container Service.

-By default, uses EFS for backend storage.
-Optionally, an RDS instance can be used for storage.
+By default, uses Elastic File System for backend storage and S3 for artifact storage.
+Optionally, a Relational Database Storage instance can be used for metadata.

 ### Architecture